Urgent Care with X-Ray Services Q&A

 X-Rays are used to aid healthcare professionals in diagnosing and managing patients’ non-life threatening medical and traumatic needs.
 Priority Urgent Care offers X-Ray services near you.
-Call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+Contact us today or book an appointment online.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 Table of Contents: